Surrender terms signed by

 The commissioners, Jose Juan Sanchez, adjutant inspector; Don Ramon Musquiz, and lieutenant Francisco Rada, and interpreter, Don Miguel Arciniega; appointed by the commandant and inspector, general Martin Perfecto de Cos, in connection with colonel F. W. Johnson, major R. C. Morris, and captain J. G. Swisher, and interpreter John Cameron; appointed on the part of general Edward Burleson: after a long and serious discussion, adopted the eighteen preceding articles were accepted by the Commissioners of Señor General Cos, at the proposal of the Commissioners of Señor General Burlison while reserving their ratification by the generals of both armies.

-In virtue of which, we have signed this instrument in the city of Bejar, at 2 A. M. on the morning of, on the 11th of December, 1835.
+In virtue of which, we have signed this instrument in the city of Bejar, at 2 A. M. on the morning of the 11th of December, 1835.

 Jose Juan Sanchez, Ramon Musquiz, J. Francisco De Rada, Miguel Arciniega, Interpreter.